vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 Please notice:

-1. When adding a Filter operator, you provide an instance of _FilterFunction&lt;T&gt;_, which defines method _public boolean forward(T tuple)_.
+1. When adding a Filter operator, you provide an instance of _FilterFunction&lt;T&gt;_, which defines the method _public boolean forward(T tuple)_.
-2. Since the filter does not modify the tuple type, you only define one type (_MyTuple_) in the example
+2. Since the filter does not modify the tuple type, you only define one type (_MyTuple_ in the example).

-#### Operator - Aggregate
+#### Operator - Aggregate (complete example [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextAggregate.java))

 Differently from the Map's and the Filter's _stateless_ analysis, the Aggregate runs _stateful_ analysis.
-_Stateless_ means each output tuple depends on exactly 1 input tuple (or to be more formal, means that the operator does not maintain a state that evolves depending on the tuples being processed).
+_Stateless_ means each output tuple depends on exactly onr input tuple (or to be more formal, it means that the operator does not maintain a state that evolves depending on the tuples being processed).
-_Stateful_, on the hand, means that each output tuple depends on multiple input tuples.
+_Stateful_, on the other hand, means that each output tuple depends on multiple input tuples.

-The Aggregate ooperator aggregates multiple tuples with functions such as _sum_, _max_, _min_ or any other user-defined function.
+The Aggregate operator aggregates multiple tuples with functions such as _sum_, _max_, _min_ or any other user-defined function.
 Since streams are unbounded, the aggregation is performed over _windows_.
 It allows for such functions to be computed over all the incoming tuples or for different _group-by_ values.

-The semantics of streaming aggregation depends on the type and behavior of its _window_, while the memory footprint and the processing cost depend on its internal implementation.
+The semantics of streaming aggregation depend on the type and behavior of its _window_, while the memory footprint and the processing cost depend on its internal implementation.
 Many variations have been discussed in the literature.
-You might want to have a look at [1](), [2](2) and [3](3) for more details.

 The Aggregate currently provided by Liebre is for time-based sliding windows and is implemented maintaining a single window for each distinct group-by value.

-In the following, we build an example step-by-step:
+In the following, we build an example step-by-step.

-The first difference from other operators is in how you define your tuple.
-In this case, it should implement the **RichTuple** interface:
+For an Aggregate operator, our input and output tuples must implement the **RichTuple** interface:

 ```java
 class InputTuple implements RichTuple {